What we do

 The Centre promotes new ways of interpreting and presenting art through the framework of ‘transnational’; a way of understanding and curating art that encourages the idea that art and its histories are interconnected beyond its country of origin.
 We facilitate exchanges of ideas, dialogues and debates with individuals and organisations across the world, and share our explorations with a wide public through a diverse programme.

 Integrated within Tate’s curatorial vision, the Centre’s work is manifested in our exhibitions, new acquisitions and collection displays as well as in academic outcomes and public programme.

-Hyundai Tate Research Centre: Transnational presents the conference Axis of Solidarity: Landmarks, Platforms, Futures at Tate Modern on 23-25 February 2019, co-organised with the Institute of Comparative Modernities of the Cornell University and the Africa Institute.
+Hyundai Tate Research Centre: Transnational presented the conference Axis of Solidarity: Landmarks, Platforms, Futures at Tate Modern on 23–25 February 2019, co-organised with the Institute of Comparative Modernities at Cornell University and the Africa Institute.

 The Centre organises annual symposium, seminars, workshops and lectures at Tate and partner venues in the UK and abroad.

 The Centre also offers a variety of short-term posts that are designed specifically to offer developmental opportunities to researchers and curators from around the world.
 These are tiered to identify and support people at all stages of their careers.

 - Adjunct Curator posts – provides regional specialists with the opportunity to remain within the region they are working in and carry out field research for Tate

 - The Visiting Fellowship programme – provides academics and curators with the opportunity to develop their independent research that aligns with Tate’s research interests

 - Travel Grant programme – an annual award for early career scholars and curators to attend the Centre’s symposium